NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 For this course, it is extremely helpful to be familiar with probability, statistics, python programming and matrix math.
 We expect students to come prepared with those skills.
 Here are some [prerequisite materials](prerequisites.md) to get up to speed, in case you need a refresher.

 ### Class Meeting Time & Place
-Section 1: Mon Wen 9:30AM - 10:50AM Frances Searle Building 2107
+Section 1: Mon Wed 9:30AM - 10:50AM Frances Searle Building 2107
 Section 2: Tue Thu 8:00AM - 9:20AM  Harris Hall 107
 Videos lectures will be available on Canvas.